 Most Charmant available in our market had 1298cc carbureted engine under their hood, which produced 74hp.
 Charmant had independent front suspension and live 4-link rear axle.
 This setup made the car very famous among drift lovers and was popular in various markets because of tremendous room for modifications.
 Modified 2nd gen Charmant are still kept and loved by its fans around the world.

 Charmant’s interior looked luxurious, though the shape of the dashboard was not too different from the Corolla E70, however part of the dashboard had wooden panels that added a premium feel to the car’s interior.
 The Charmant was also one of the very few cars in the mid 1980s to come equipped with Power Steering.

 Back then, the only sedan other than the Charmant with a squarer body design was the B12 Nissan Sunny.
 Though Charmant was never a hot seller in the market, it still sold in considerable numbers.
 It was like when the E80 Corolla was launched but anyone who still loved the older E70, had the luxury of opting for the Charmant as a brand new car, thanks to it being a spinoff of the E70 Corolla.
 The Charmant was considered as reliable and robust as a Corolla and for a long time had a decent resale value too.

-After the Charmant was discontinued, Daihatsu had no proper representation among the sedans, although the company did produce the Charade in sedan form and a couple of years after the discontinuation of the Charmant, launched the Applause sedan but none was able to become as successful as the Charmant.
+After the Charmant was discontinued, Daihatsu had no proper representation in the sedan segment.
+Although the company did produce the Charade in sedan form and a couple of years after the discontinuation of the Charmant, launched the Applause sedan too, but none were able to become as successful as the Charmant.